-Green Tea for Weight Loss -- What’s The Truth & What’s The
+Green Tea for Weight Loss — What’s The Truth & What’s The Fiction?

 Specific Benefits of Green Tea Extract

 Besides widely reported thermogenic (fat burning) capabilities, there are the core benefits of green tea extract that you should be aware of.
 Green tea is here to stay and deservedly so.
 Its key benefits are:

 1. Helps prevent cancer through its antioxidant EGCG, which sets in motion a process termed apoptosis.
 At the Mayo Clinic, the main polyphenol in green tea (EGCG) stops the growth of prostate cancer cells and in higher concentrations actually destroys them.
 A study at Case Western Reserve University found this as well.

 2. At a study at in Switzerland, “men who took green tea extract burned more calories, including fat calories.”
 It should be noted, however, that they also had a “weight maintenance diet” as well.